Tech-Facilitated Abuse

 81%

-of young victims of cyber dating abuse experienced in-person dating abuse.
+of young victims of online dating abuse also experienced in-person dating abuse.

 How does it happen?